Network community detection via neural embeddings: Results

-On the other hand, node2vec is substantially better than the spectral methods, and its performance is the closest to that of the BP algorithm for sparse networks (Figs.~\ref{fig:performance_vs_mixing_multipartition}A and D). node2vec consistently achieves a good performance across different numbers of communities and different network sparsity.
+On the other hand, node2vec is substantially better than the spectral methods, and its performance is the closest to that of the BP algorithm for sparse networks (Figs.~\ref{fig:performance_vs_mixing_multipartition}A and D).
+The results are striking given that the $K$-means algorithm can significantly worsen the performance of node2vec.
+Crucially, the information theoretical limit of community detectability sharply separates the detectable and undetectable regime of communities for node2vec, demonstrating the validity of our theoretical result. node2vec consistently achieves a good performance across different numbers of communities and different network sparsity.
 Furthermore, node2vec performs well even if we reduce the embedding dimension $C$ from $64$ to $16$, which is smaller than the number of communities in the cases where $q=50$ (Supporting Information Section 5).
+We also confirmed that the effectiveness of node2vec is robust for different sets of hyperparameter values (Supporting Information Section 6).